MissingMaps/partners/app/_partner/aws.md

   - awstechweek

 tm-projects:
-  - id: 8975
-    desc: "Educate Girls are supporting 1.6 million girls in rural India to gain access to education, and you can help them by mapping villages in rural India."
   - id: 11279
+    desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
+  - id: 11471
     desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."

 ---